-During the period covered by this report a total of 23 code complaints were made in respect of councillors and co-opted members of councils in Carmarthenshire.
-Unfortunately this represents a significant increase from the 9 complaints made during the previous year.
-Of these 23 complaints, 6 related to County Councillors and 17 to Town and Community Councillors (14 of which related to just 1 Town Council).
+During the period covered by this report the Ombudsman dealt with a total of 35 code complaints in respect of councillors and co-opted members of councils in Carmarthenshire.
+Unfortunately this represents a further increase from the number of complaints dealt with during the previous year.
+Of these 35 complaints, 9 related to County Councillors (6 of which were carried over from 2016/2017) and 26 to Town and Community Councillors (15 of which related to just 1 Town Council).

-It should be noted that in all of these cases the Ombudsman either closed his investigation after initial consideration or found no evidence of a breach of the Code.
+It should be noted however that in all of these cases the Ombudsman either closed his investigation after initial consideration or found no action was necessary.